Guide to VeraCrypt – Safely Encrypt Files

 Should your password be too short, VeraCrypt will alert you, asking you to confirm that you want to use the password you've input.

-Once you've set your password, you'll need to specify what sort of file type your container file should be: FAT, exFAT, or NTFS.
-After this, you'll be prompted to move your mouse randomly for at least 30 seconds in order to create as much entropy as possible.
+After you've set your password, you'll need to specify what sort of file type the container file should be: FAT, exFAT, or NTFS.
+Next, you'll be prompted to move your mouse randomly for at least 30 seconds to create as much entropy as possible.
 While this sounds odd, it will enhance the encryption.
 Once the Randomness Collected From Mouse Movements bar at the bottom of the dialogue box turns green, you can stop.

 VeraCrypt will ask you to move your mouse around randomly for at least 30 seconds to enhance its encryption.